simonp0420/PSSFSS.jl/docs/src/manual.md

 which are assumed to be semi-infinite).
 There are ``N-1`` junction planes separating the layers.
-At some of these junction planes there may exist frequency selective surfaces (FSSs) or polarization selective surfaces (PSSs) consisting of zero-thickness periodic patterns of metallization.
+At some of these junction planes there may exist frequency selective surfaces (FSSs) or polarization selective surfaces (PSSs) consisting of zero-thickness periodic patterns of metalization.
 PSSFSS will determine the generalized scattering matrix (GSM) for this structure which fully characterizes it in terms of illumination by an incoming plane wave of arbitrary polarization incident from either Region ``1`` or Region ``N``.